The Rule of 100: Complete Guide to Discount Perception Psychology

 1. Cognitive Fluency

 Our brains take the path of least mental effort.
-Comparing two numbers (20 vs 16) is instant.
-Calculating actual savings requires work — and work creates friction.
-Most customers won't do the math.
+As Daniel Kahneman explains in Thinking, Fast and Slow, our "System 1" thinking — fast, automatic, intuitive — dominates everyday decisions like shopping.
+Comparing two numbers (20 vs 16) is instant System 1 work.
+Calculating actual savings requires "System 2" — slow, effortful, deliberate.
+Most customers won't activate System 2.
 They'll just compare the numbers they see.

 2. Anchoring Effect

 The first number we see becomes our reference point.
+This phenomenon, first documented by Tversky and Kahneman in their landmark 1974 research on cognitive biases, shapes how we perceive every discount.
 When you see "20% off," you anchor on 20.
 When you see "$16 off," you anchor on 16.
 The bigger anchor feels more valuable — even though the savings are identical.

 3. The "Bigger Number Wins" Heuristic

 Humans are drawn to larger numbers instinctively.
 This isn't logical — it's perceptual.
-But perception drives purchase decisions.
+Research on numerosity effects confirms that we associate bigger numbers with greater value, even when the underlying amounts are equal.
+And in a shopping context, perception drives purchase decisions.

 Key Insight: Customers don't calculate — they compare.
 The number that looks bigger feels like the better deal.